 The typical remodeling costs for a minor kitchen in Nashville starts at $20,000 and goes up to $30,000.
 When purchasing a new home or if you’re renovating for resale, smaller kitchen projects such as installing a new backsplash, flooring, and changing the cabinet fronts can be done as a group of upgrades for a cost around $15,000.

-- Mid-range kitchen: An average mid-range kitchen renovation is $175 psf or $35,000 in Nashville.
+- Mid-grade kitchen: An average mid-grade kitchen renovation is $175 psf or $35,000 in Nashville.
 This budget remodels a 200-square-foot space with laminate countertops, semi-custom wood cabinets, and a stainless steel sink with a standard single-lever faucet.
 It also contains a built-in microwave, dishwasher, and custom lighting.
 Other than the addition of a kitchen island, the layout, such as where the oven and dishwasher were installed, remained the same as the original design.
 Keeping your layout the same will be the biggest factor in keeping your budget down.

-- High-end kitchen: Upscale kitchen remodels come in around cost $65,000 on average for Nashville.
+- High-end kitchen: High-end kitchen remodels come in around cost $65,000 on average for Nashville.
 A high-end 200-square-foot kitchen budgets at $325 psf.
 This includes custom cabinets, built-in sliding shelves, stone countertops, and imported ceramic or glass tile backsplashes.
 The appliances were also kicked up a few notches to include a commercial-grade cooktop and vent hood as well as designer faucets and a water filtration system.

 How much a Nashville bathroom remodel costs per square foot